```html

-Integrate Severa with Visma.net Financials to automate your invoicing and project cost flows.
+Integrate Severa with Visma.Net Financials to automate your invoicing and project cost transfers.
+The interface is designed to support the following process:

-• Customer and product registries are integrated and can be updated in both systems.
+• Customers and product registries are transferred and can be updated in both systems

 • Invoices are sent out to customers from Severa and into bookkeeping in Visma.net Financials

-• Severa will fetch invoice payment information from Visma.net Financials (both partial payment and paid).
+• Severa fetches invoice payment information from Visma.net ERP (both partial payment and paid)

 • Supplier invoices and other transactions are fetched into Severa as project costs and/or billable items from Visma.net Financials.

 Before starting the synchronization of data, it's important to check that customer numbering, project numbering and item numbering lengths are set correctly in Financials.
-For example, if your projects in Severa have 4 digit numbering, you must set the project numbering lenght in Financials to be 4 digits.
-Otherwise synchronization of data will fail.
-Check the lengths from Segmented keys (CS203000) and Numbering sequences (CS201010) in Financials.
+For example, if your projects in Severa have 4 digit numbering, you must set the project numbering length in Financials to be the same.
+Otherwise synchronization of data will give an error message.
+Check Segmented keys (CS203000) and Numbering sequences (CS201010) in Financials.

-After the applications are linked and all data is synchronized, the numbering of existing customers, projects and items shouldn't be changed.
-The user interface allows changing but this will lead into serious errors in the transfer and will prevent data to flow between the systems.
-This is because the customer number, project number and item number (product, worktype & travel codes) are used to link the data together.
+Once the systems are connected and all data is synchronized, the numbering of existing customers, projects or items should not be changed.
+The user interface allows this, but it will cause an error message in data transfer and the data will not transfer between the systems.
+This is because the customer, project and item number (products, work type & travel expense codes) are used to link the data.

 What is integrated and how?

-After the initial setup is done, integration will run automatically every 5 minutes.
+Once the setup is complete, the integration runs automatically every 5 minutes.

-This section applies only to those companies who are using Branch/multicompany support in Visma.net Financials and/or Organizational hierarchy addon in Severa and in Severa some of the business units have been defined to be companies by giving them a VAT number.
-Both are required in order for the mapping to work.
+This section applies only to those companies that use branches in Visma.net Financials and/or Organizational hierarchy addon in Severa and where some of Severa's units are defined to operate as their own companies by entering a VAT number for them.

-When branches are mapped with their matching companies in Severa invoices can be transferred under correct branches in Visma.net Financials.
+When branches are connected with their corresponding companies in Severa, invoices can be transferred under the correct units in Visma.net Financials.

 Product register

-Product registries are in sync.
+Product registries are synchronized.
 New products can be added and information can be updated in both systems.
-In Severa product registry is divided into three different registries; Work types, Products and Travel expenses.
+Severa's product registry is divided into three different registries: work types, products, and travel expenses.

-The integration introduces Visma.net Financials Inventory classes in Severa.
-In Visma.net Financials Inventory class defines the VAT handling and general ledger accounts for each product.
-Inventory class can be selected for each product, work type and travel expense in Severa in order it to be immediately correct when it's transferred to Visma.net Financials.
-Inventory classes do not have any other logic in Severa and therefore it is important to always remember to select the correct Invoicing VAT percentage in Severa.
+The integration brings Visma.net Financials inventory classes into Severa.
+Visma.net Financials inventory class defines VAT handling and accounting accounts for each product.
+Inventory class can be selected for each product, work type, and travel expense in Severa.
+Inventory classes do not have any other logic in Severa and therefore it is important to remember to select the correct invoicing VAT percentage in Severa.

-When new product is added into Visma.net Financials, it's Inventory class type defines into which Severa registry the product will go:
+When a new product is added to Visma.net Financials, its inventory class type determines which section of Severa's product registry the product is added to:

 Customers

-Customer registries are in sync.
-New customers, addresses and contacts can be added and information can be updated in both systems.
-Severa's internal customer is not transferred into Visma.net Financials.
-When integration is taken into use, inactive customers from Visma.net Financials are not transferred into Severa.
+Customer registries are synchronized.
+New customers, addresses, and contacts can be added and information can be updated in both systems.
+Severa's internal customer is not transferred to Visma.net Financials.
+When integration is taken into use, inactive customers from Visma.net Financials are not transferred to Severa.

 Visma.net Financials is the master for customer numbering.
-This means that when integration is taken into use existing customers in Severa will get a new customer number from Visma.net Financials.
+This means that when integration is taken into use, customers in Severa will receive a new customer number from Visma.net Financials.

-The integration introduces Visma.net Financials Customer classes in Severa.
-In Visma.net Financials Customer class defines the VAT handling and general ledger accounts for each customer.
-Customer class can be selected for each customer in Severa in order it to be immediately correct when it's transferred to Visma.net Financials.
-Customer classes do not have any other logic in Severa and therefore it is important to always remember to select the correct Invoicing VAT percentage in Severa.
+The integration brings Visma.net Financials customer classes into Severa.
+Visma.net Financials customer class defines VAT handling and accounting accounts for each customer.
+Customer class can be selected for each customer in Severa to be immediately correct when transferred to Visma.net Financials.
+Customer classes do not have any other logic in Severa, and therefore it is important to always remember to select the correct invoicing VAT percentage in Severa.

-Customers are mapped together using a number and a name.
+Customers are linked between systems using customer number and name.
 Customer names are unique in Severa.
-Therefore if same customer name exists multiple times in Visma.net Financials only one can be left active.
+Therefore, if the same customer name exists multiple times in Visma.net Financials, only one of these can be left active.

 Projects

-Sales cases and projects are transferred only from Severa into Visma.net Financials.
-These are used to map invoices correctly and transfer supplier invoices and other transactions into Severa's sales cases/projects.
+Sales cases and projects are transferred only from Severa to Visma.net Financials.
+Data is linked to Financials so that invoices are directed to the correct jobs and so that supplier invoices and other expenses can be transferred to Severa's jobs.

-Project numbers are controlled in Severa, but Visma.net Financials has a setting for the length of the project number series which need to match the numbering used in Visma Severa.
-Project number lenght is controlled in the Segmented keys settings in Financials.
-So, if your numbering sequence in Severa is 4 digits long, make sure Project segmented keys in Financials allows 4 digits.
+Project numbers are managed in Severa, but Visma.net Financials has a project number series length that must be set to match the numbering used in Severa.
+The project number series length can be set in the Segmented keys settings in Financials.
+If Severa's numbering series is four digits long, ensure that Financials is also set to four digits.

 Invoices

-This integration transfers invoices and credit notes into Visma.net Financials for bookkeeping.
-Invoices and credit notes are sent out to customers from Severa.
-Financials controls the invoice numbering because it is possible to send invoices from Financials which are not project related and invoice numbering must be intact.
-Payment reminders should be send from Financials.
-Severa will receive the partial payment and paid information from Financials.
+The integration transfers invoices and credit notes to Visma.net Financials for bookkeeping.
+Invoices and credit notes are sent to customers from Severa.
+Due to possible errors in invoice numbering, Financials always determines the invoice numbering, as it is possible to send separate invoices through Financials that are not related to Severa's projects.
+Payment reminders should be sent from Financials.
+Severa fetches invoice payment information from Financials.

 1. Invoice or credit note is created in Severa, without invoice number.

-3. Invoice/credit note is sent to bookkeeping into Financials.
+3. Invoice is sent to bookkeeping in Financials.

-4. Invoice/credit note number and reference number is updated to Severa's invoice from Financials.
+4. Invoice number and reference number are updated to Severa from Financials.

-6. Payment reminders are sent from Financials to customer.
+6. Payment reminders are sent to the customer from Financials.

-Invoice attachments can be send to Visma.net Financials along with the invoice.
+Invoice attachments can be transferred with the invoice to Financials.

-When invoice is being transferred into Visma.net Financials, Severa's invoice total including VAT is compared to the same figure in Visma.net Financials.
-If the total differs more than 0.05, invoice is not created in Visma.net Financials and it's set into the "Cannot be added into Financials"-status in Severa.
-This issue happens if the VATs are not properly set on Severa's invoice.
-The solution is to check the invoice rows, fix the row with the incorrect VAT percentage and set invoice again into "Transfer invoice into Financials"-status.
-Create an Invoices-report filtered by this status, and place it to a dashboard in Severa to keep an eye on failed invoices.
+When the invoice is transferred to Visma.net Financials, Severa's invoice total, including VAT, is compared to the same figure in Visma.net Financials.
+If the difference is over 0.05, the invoice is not created in Visma.net Financials, and the invoice does not transfer from Severa.
+This issue occurs if the VAT on the invoice is set incorrectly.
+The solution is to check the invoice rows, correct the incorrect VAT percentage, and set the invoice again to "Transfer invoice into Financials" status.
+We recommend creating an invoice report filtered to show only invoices that have failed, so you stay up to date on invoices that have not transferred.

-The invoice number should be enabled for the status of when invoice has been sent to Visma.net Financials and then always from that status forward.
+The invoice number selection should be set to the status when the invoice has been transferred to Visma.net Financials, and to other statuses from that point forward.

 Invoice numbering

-In Settings > Invoicing > Invoice statuses, set the Default after credit to be the status from which invoices are automatically transferred to Visma.net Financials.
-This way, when ever a credit note is created, it will immediately get the status to go over into Visma.net Financials.
+In settings Invoicing > Invoice statuses, set the default status for credit notes to the status from which invoices are automatically transferred to Financials.
+Thus, when a credit note is created, it is immediately transferred to Visma.net Financials.

 Invoice status name Not editable Invoice number Sent Paid